odin-arsenal/draupnir/full-template/README.md

 ## Odin's Arsenal

-This project is part of the [Odin's Arsenal Project](https://github.com/odin-arsenal/draupnir)
+This project is part of the [Odin's Arsenal](https://github.com/odin-arsenal/draupnir).

 ## Usage